ArohanH/SoC_Game-on-Ad-Up_RL-for-Intelligent-Agents/README.md

   - This game is simple because both the action and observation spaces are discrete.
   - Build a Monte Carlo algorithm and a Q-Learning algorithm to attempt to solve this game.
 Play around with the parameters and try to find the parameters which help you   come up with faster converging algorithms.
 Make a plot which shows the Monte Carlo cumulative reward and the Q Learning cumulative reward for each episode, for 3000 episodes.
   - Please follow the documentation for information related to rewards, state and action spaces: https://gymnasium.farama.org/environments/toy_text/taxi/
+## Week 4
+  ### Assignment
+  #### Problem Statement: MNIST Digit Recognition Using Convolutional Neural Networks in TensorFlow

+  #### Overview:
+  The MNIST (Modified National Institute of Standards and Technology) dataset is a widely-used benchmark for evaluating machine learning algorithms, particularly in the field of image classification.
+It consists of 70,000 grayscale images of handwritten digits from 0 to 9, with each image being 28x28 pixels in size.
+The goal is to correctly identify the digit represented in each image.

+  #### Objective:
+  Develop a robust and efficient convolutional neural network (CNN) using TensorFlow to accurately classify the handwritten digits in the MNIST dataset.
+The model should be able to generalize well to unseen data, achieving high accuracy on both training and test sets.

+  #### Requirements:
+  ###### 1. Data Preprocessing:
+  - Normalize the pixel values to a range of 0 to 1.
+  - Convert the labels to one-hot encoded vectors.

+  ###### 2. Model Architecture:
+  - Design a CNN architecture that effectively captures spatial hierarchies in the images.
+  - Experiment with different numbers of convolutional layers, filter sizes, activation functions, and pooling layers to find the optimal architecture.

+  ###### 3. Training Process:
+  - Implement the model training using TensorFlow.
+  - Choose appropriate optimization algorithms (e.g., Adam) and loss functions (e.g., categorical cross-entropy).

+  ###### 4. Evaluation Metrics:
+  - Assess the model's performance using accuracy as the primary metric.
+  - Additionally, calculate confusion matrices and classification reports to evaluate the performance across different digit classes.

+  ###### 5. Hyperparameter Tuning:
+  - Perform hyperparameter tuning to optimize the model's parameters, such as learning rate, batch size, and number of epochs.

+  ###### 6. Visualization:
+  - Provide visualizations of training and validation accuracy/loss over epochs.

+  You can learn about neural networks and convolutions on any YouTube channel of your choosing because it is a very ubiquitous subject available easily!
   #### Few Instructions:
   - Kindly go through Lectures 4 and 5 of David Silver's playlist to cover the theory part for Reinforcement Learning Algorithms
   - Submission Deadline will be 23:59, 30th June, 2024